Nsovo/mars/README.md

 Lastly I added a console app to to retrieve rovers to be deployed and determine their position.

+you can add this rovers as text onthe bin/debug folder of the console app 5 5
+1 2 N
+LMLMLMLMM
+3 3 E

 Assumptions
 1. coordinates are integer